 By Tatiana Garcia

-Maya Toya adds, “Through the program, I want to learn English and the difference between American culture and Japanese culture.”
+“Through the program, I want to learn English and the difference between American culture and Japanese culture,” added Maya Toya.

 The Japanese students were quick to point out some differences from the education system in the U.S. and in Japan.
-Toya points out, “In the U.S.A., students have more classrooms, but in Japan, students don’t move classrooms, the teacher comes to them.”
-Also, “American students go to school by car or school bus.
-Japanese students go to school by train or by themselves,” Yogi adds.
+“In the U.S.A., students have more classrooms, but in Japan, students don’t move classrooms, the teacher comes to them,” said Toya.

-Yogi and her friends seek to admire that American students have very original style, as back home in Japan, many of their schools require uniforms.
+Yogi and her friends admire American students’ original style.
+In Japan, many schools require uniforms.

-Bittersweet for many of them, Ishihara said, “I want to come back to Portland one more time.”
-Beaverton was honored to host the Japanese exchange students and give them a Beav-tastic farewell, until next time to our Sister City visitors.
+Beaverton was honored to host the Japanese exchange students and give them a Beav-tastic farewell.
+Until next time, Sister City visitors!

-Japanese exchange students gather to take a group photo.
-(Photo by Tatiana Garcia).
+Japanese exchange students take a group photo.
+(Photo by Tatiana Garcia.)